NotShige/OnixClientFaq/README.md

 ### Why does it say "as nobody (HOW)" on Discord instead of my Gamertag?
 ![image](https://user-images.githubusercontent.com/20384051/140652515-1e2330c4-a7ee-48bc-a895-c4a8d27aa2b0.png)
 - You need Xbox Console Companion installed in your PC.
 You can find it on the [Microsoft Store.](https://www.microsoft.com/en-us/p/xbox-console-companion/9wzdncrfjbd8#activetab=pivot:overviewtab) Afterwards, login to the Console Companion and your Gamertag should show up.
-- If you already have the Console Companion install but it still doesn't show up, log off and log back in.
+- If you already have the Console Companion installed but it still doesn't show up, log off and log back in.

 ## Launcher error messages: